atixlabs/atix-ops/README.md

 The following tasks are not yet included in this process:

+- Create a set of GitlabCI pipeline examples to be used as starting point.
+- Improve GitlabCi pipelines to follow the recomendations mentioned [here](https://medium.com/@ryzmen/gitlab-fast-pipelines-stages-jobs-c51c829b9aa1).
 - Define a backup tool and execution steps to save in a separate server.
 - Define a standard monitoring tool to be used (It doesn't need to be self-hosted by us, it can be Data Dog for example).